Account Linking Concepts for Alexa Skills

 Resource server

-This is the server that hosts the protected resource (user data) that the Alexa skill needs to access, with the user's permission.
+The resource server hosts the protected resource (user data) that your skill needs to access, with the user's permission.

 Client

-This is the Alexa skill that is making requests to your resource server on behalf of the Alexa user, with the user's permission.
+The client is the Alexa skill making requests to your resource server on behalf of the Alexa user, with the user's permission.

 Authorization server